Cocoa Earnings See Lowest Drop In 15 Years

 Ghana’s cocoa export earnings have plummeted to $1.7 billion in 2024, the lowest in 15 years, marking a 25.4% decline from the previous year.

-Data from the Bank of Ghana reveals that cocoa production has shrunk by 11% within the same period, largely due to illegal mining, smuggling, and crop diseases.
+Data from the Bank of Ghana revealed that cocoa production has shrunk by 11% within the same period, largely due to illegal mining, smuggling, and crop diseases.

 Ghana’s cocoa output has drastically fallen from over 1 million metric tonnes in 2021 to just 500,000 tonnes in 2024.